Legal Advice for Visa Waiver — 18 results

-Written by attorney Gary Chodorow, about 1 year ago.
+Written by attorney Gary Chodorow, almost 2 years ago.

 Taiwanese will be eligible to visit the U.S. visa-free for up to 90 days for business or tourism beginning November 1, the U.S. Department of Homeland Security (DHS) has announced.... more